As a missions coach, one of the questions I receive is, “What do I need to do to be qualified for missions?”

 When it comes to being effective cross-cultural witnesses, being strategically equipped is just as important has having a personal calling.

 For some, that equipping means attending seminary to be the best church leader you can be.
 For others, it’s getting an MBA to effectively run an ethical business where the light of Christ shines bright.
-And for many people, it’s being intentionally discipled by church leaders while developing their spiritual gifts and character.
+And for many people, it’s being intentionally discipled by church leaders while developing your spiritual gifts and character.

 Today, I want to share a few pieces of wisdom from seasoned TEAM missionaries and staff about missionary qualifications.

-A word of warning, though: Sometimes, our questions about qualifications come from a desire to know how quickly we can get overseas and achieve what we’ve been “called” to do.
+A word of warning, though: Sometimes, our questions about qualifications come from a desire to know how quickly we can get overseas and achieve what we’ve been called to do.

 If you genuinely want to be equipped to do the work God has for you, please keep reading!
 If you want to get overseas as fast as possible, take the time now to evaluate your motivations for going.
-A rush to get overseas is rarely a quality that makes for effective missionary.
+A rush to get overseas is rarely a quality that makes for an effective missionary.